lvgl/blog/_posts/2024-02-06-riverdi-stm32-7-inches-review.md

 We have measured a stable 33 FPS with ~50% CPU load.
 Even in the case of the jumping strides the CPU usage peaked at about 60%.

 In the video a very simple yet effective buffering strategy was used.
-There is a single frame buffer, 60 lines of draw buffer for LVGL, and DMA2D (Chorma Art) is used to copy the rendered image from the draw buffer to the frame buffer.
+There is a single frame buffer, 60 lines of draw buffer for LVGL, and DMA2D (Chrom-ART) is used to copy the rendered image from the draw buffer to the frame buffer.

 ### Memory